pschaus/LINFO1121/source/part6/ex1.rst

 Exercise 6.1.17 (Inginious)
 """""""""""""""""""""""""""

-A programming exercise on BFS from multiple sources:
+A programming exercise on BFS to find the shortest path from multiple possible sources to a destination node:
 `BFS multiple sources <https://inginious.info.ucl.ac.be/course/LINFO1121/graphs_BreadthFirstShortestPaths>`_